HKBMedialab/thermoprinter/README.md

 # Thermoprinter

-This guide helps printing files (Text, Images PDF) with a POS-58 Thermoprinter – tested with Zijiang 58 – on **macOS 11+**.
+This guide helps printing files (Text, Images, PDF) with a POS-58 Thermoprinter – tested with Zijiang 58 – on **macOS 11+**.

 ---